Skullcap: An Overview

 - Virginian Skullcap

-Skullcap has traditionally been used as a sedative for nervousness and anxiety, although there is limited scientific data to support these uses.
+Traditionally, skullcap has been employed as a sedative for addressing issues related to nervousness and anxiety.
+Although it has a long history of use, there is limited scientific evidence to support these claims.

-- Tea: 240 mL, three times a day (made by pouring 250 mL of boiling water over 5 to 10 mL of dried herb and steeping for 10 to 15 minutes)
+- Tea: 240 mL, three times a day.
+To prepare, pour 250 mL of boiling water over 5 to 10 mL of dried herb and steep for 10 to 15 minutes.

 Scientific Insights